petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-css-client-extension.md

 This modifies the `body` color for the page when the client extension is enabled.

-Add a change to also modify the background color for buttons.
-Open the `global.css` file and add a new block of CSS to it.
-Add a declaration block for the `.btn-primary` class and a declaration for the `background-color`:
+Add CSS to modify the background color for buttons.
+Open the `global.css` file, add a declaration for the `.btn-primary` class, and specify the `background-color`:

 ```css
 .btn-primary {